TonyGuil/bbchallenge/Bouncers/README.md

   int FinalRightmost   -- Rightmost cell visited at end of Cycle

   ushort RepeaterCount[nPartitions] -- the Repeater count for each partition
-                                    -- remains constant rhtoughout the cycle TapeDescriptor InitialTape   -- Tape contents and state at start of Cycle RunDescriptor RunList[nRuns] -- Definition of each Run
+                                    -- remains constant throughout the cycle TapeDescriptor InitialTape   -- Tape contents and state at start of Cycle RunDescriptor RunList[nRuns] -- Definition of each Run

 RunDescriptor:
-  ubyte Partition -- Partiton which the Repeaters traverse ushort RepeaterCount -- Number of times to execute each RepeaterTransition Transition RepeaterTransition
+  ubyte Partition -- Partiton which the Repeaters traverse Transition RepeaterTransition
   TapeDescriptor TD0 -- Tape contents and state after executing the RepeaterTransitions Transition WallTransition